joshitha-c/pokedex/journal.md

 # date:16/7
 # time spent:1hr
 ## description:
-To plan my custom handheld Pokédex, I researched open sourced retro consoles and electronics websites like mouser to find parts that balance performance.For the brain, I chose the powerful ESP32-S3  I paired this with a sharp 3.5inc ips display.
+To plan my custom handheld Pokedex, I researched open sourced retro consoles and electronics websites like mouser to find parts that balance performance.For the brain, I chose the powerful ESP32-S3  I paired this with a sharp 3.5inc ips display.
 The system features a rechargeable 2500 mAh li-po battery for hours of battery life, a MicroSD card slot to store the massive library of Pokemonn data and images, and a USB-C port connected directly to the chip for easy charging and programming.
 I included a physical D-pad (Up, Down, Left, Right, and an OK button), A/B action buttons, a 1W speaker with a small amplifier to play sound or noises.

 ------
 # date:16/7
 # time spent:1hr